alanspike/personalizedImageAesthetics/README.md

 ### Datasets

-The FLICKR-AES and REAL-CUR are available at [google drive](https://drive.google.com/drive/folders/1XLlPu_lgHqRstF7DBmXQ2QPSK9KPx1Yu)
+The FLICKR-AES and REAL-CUR are available at [google drive](https://drive.google.com/drive/folders/1LR6trJhN4XbgTtqZo1zfe272cAkXqA7e?usp=share_link)

-The FLICKR-AES_image_labeled_by_each_worker.csv saves the images labeled by each worker.
+`FLICKR-AES_image_labeled_by_each_worker.csv` saves the images labeled by each worker.

-FLICKR-AES_image_score.txt saves the weighted average score for each image.
+`FLICKR-AES_image_score.txt` saves the weighted average score for each image.

 All the images are under Creative Commons license.
 The datasets are for research purpose only.